Why US companies should invest in sustainable sourcing

 What is sustainable sourcing?

-Sustainable sourcing is when a business ensures that they proactively source products and services with socially and environmentally sustainable practices throughout each tier of their supply chain.
+Sustainable sourcing is when a business ensures that they proactively source products and services using socially and environmentally sustainable practices throughout each tier of their supply chain.
 They ensure their practices do not have a negative impact on people or the planet.

-Benefits of sustainable sourcing:
+Benefits of sustainable sourcing

 - Reputation: Brands can prevent negative news stories relating to their suppliers and business practices by taking a proactive approach to sourcing sustainably and responsibly.
-They can also leverage their ESG and sustainability efforts to build a positive brand reputation for consumers, future and current employees, partners, and investors.
+They can also leverage their ESG and sustainability efforts to build a positive brand reputation with consumers, future and current employees, partners, and investors.

 - Legal compliance: There are several laws in the US and around the world that require businesses to source sustainably and to take efforts in eliminating and preventing unethical and unsustainable business practices from within their supply chains.
 In the next section we will detail the different laws in the US.